Noza23/myovision-sam/README.md

 # Inference

-All modules assosicated with Inference are located in the `myo_sam.inference` sub-module.
+All modules assosicated with Inference are located in the `myosam.inference` sub-module.
 To perform Inference on Myotube & Nuclei Images in batch mode:

 - Fill out the configuration file `inference.yaml`.